royalfig/State-of-the-Meeting-2019/docs/demographics/README.md

 # 📊 Demographics

-## 🌍 Attendee Geography

 ::: warning
-Graphs and charts below represent incomplete datasets.
+Graphs and charts below may represent incomplete datasets.
 :::

+## 🌍 Attendee Geography
 This map shows the distribution of our 2019 attendees.
 Red shows countries with the highest number of delegates, yellow the least, and white none.

 <div class="graph">